lymestack/SimpleAuth4Net/documentation/app-settings.md

 | GoogleClientId | TBD | Unique client ID associated with the application created in the [Google Cloud Console](https://console.cloud.google.com/). |
 | RequireUserVerification | `false` | Indicates whether or not email verification is required for a user to be able to login. |

-The remaining settings in the file are settings included by default in the Microsoft WebApi template.
+The remaining settings in the file are settings included by default from the Microsoft WebApi template.